alexboia/WP-Trip-Summary/README.txt

 5. For those with plug-in versions older than 0.2.1, please see here notes on updating to plug-in version 0.2.1: https://github.com/alexboia/WP-Trip-Summary/blob/master/README-UPDATE-021.md

 == Changelog ==

+= 0.2.5 =
+* Trip summary front-end viewer can now inserted at a custom location in the post content for which it has been defined using the [abp01_trip_summary_viewer] shortcode (or a special block, if you're using the block editor);
+* Support for trip summary front-end viewer customization: https://github.com/alexboia/WP-Trip-Summary/wiki/Customizing-the-front-end-viewer.
+* Refined error reporting when uploading a new GPS track;
+* Altitude profile now available;
+* Min/max altitude info box now available;
+* Refactoring and stability improvements;
+* Fixed track uploader not opening on Microsoft Edge browsers;
+* Fixed Waymark compatibility issue.

 = 0.2.4 =
 * French translation now available!